Principles of Technology and Innovation Management (8014844)

 The creation and management of new technological knowledge is a key success factor for most organizations.
 The goal of the revised PTIM course is to equip students with the skills and knowledge necessary to navigate the complex and rapidly evolving technology landscape of modern business.
 The course focuses on capturing value from the outcomes of an innovation project and promotes a holistic understanding of how technology can be leveraged to drive business success.
 We discuss topics such as technology roadmapping and scouting, technology diffusion and the emergence of dominant designs, standard setting and standardization policy, modularity at the technology platform and business ecosystem level, intellectual property management (patents, utility and design patents, and open source), and related hot topics in technology management.

-Classroom sessions are likely to comprise a mixture of traditional lectures, case/paper discussions and student presentations.
-Please note that a detailed course outline and reading list will be made available in L2P ahead of the first session.
+Class sessions are likely to be a mix of short lectures, case/paper discussions, and student presentations.
+A detailed course outline and reading list will be made available in Moodle prior to the first session.

 After participating in this course, students should be in a position to:

 • Understand the fundamentals of technology management and its importance in driving innovation and competitiveness in organizations.

 • Examine the process of technology diffusion, including the role of adopters, influencers, and communication channels in shaping the spread of new technologies.

 • Analyze various technology ecosystems, such as platforms, networks, and standards, and their impact on technology development and adoption.